 We welcome applicants who have a variety of talents and interests and who are interested in a rigorous but flexible college preparatory education that balances academic, artistic, social, and practical work.
 We welcome you to visit our school at any time and we encourage you to schedule a visiting day before applying.
-Admission to our school is granted throughout the year; first come, first served.

 We offer year-long courses in Spanish, German, math, and English, and intensive seminar blocks in science, history and geography, literature, and math.

 - FIND the course(s) you would like to take.
 These are listed on the “Curriculum” page of this website.
 (Course offerings may change without notice.
 Call the school for the most up-to-date information and for course schedules and calendars.)

 - CONTACT us to arrange an assessment and interview.
 If your age and ability match our mission to educate adolescents who are interested in serious study but who have a broad range of backgrounds and talents, we will admit you.